Start building today!

 Plan and cost recipes

-Teaches the skills and knowledge required to plan and cost recipes for dishes or food product ranges for any type of cuisine or food service style.
+This unit teaches you the skills and knowledge required to plan and cost recipes for dishes or food product ranges for any type of cuisine or food service style.
+It requires the ability to identify customer preferences, select recipes to meet customer and business needs, cost recipes and evaluate their success.

 Prepare Asian salads

-Teaches the skills and knowledge required to prepare salads, including sauces, dressings and accompaniments for national and regional Asian cuisines.
+This unit teaches you the skills and knowledge required to prepare salads, including sauces, dressings and accompaniments for national and regional Asian cuisines.
+It requires the ability to select and prepare ingredients, and to use relevant equipment and cookery methods.

 Participate in sustainable work practices